-This state-of-the-art aerial gondola system will connect 4 of the Disney resorts with 2 of its theme parks.
-Art of Animation and Pop Century will share a terminal that runs directly to Caribbean Beach Resort.
-Once there, guests can either transfer to travel to Hollywood Studios or continue on to the Riviera Resort (a new Disney Vacation Club resort opening Dec 2019).
+This state-of-the-art aerial gondola system connects 4 of the Disney resorts with 2 of its theme parks.
+Art of Animation and Pop Century share a terminal that runs directly to Caribbean Beach Resort.
+Once there, guests can either transfer to travel to Hollywood Studios or continue on to the Riviera Resort (a new Disney Vacation Club resort that opened Dec 2019).
 The Riviera connects directly to the Epcot terminal.
 Here, you can access Epcot through the International Gateway or walk a short way to the BoardWalk area.

 Having a Car

 If you drive to Disney World (like we do) or opt to rent a car, having a vehicle on Disney property can be a great way to get around.
 I’ve done this enough times to know the pros and cons, so here they are!